Equity, Diversity & Inclusion

 —Marshall Jones III

 Mason Gross Equity, Diversity & Inclusion Committee

-Our EDI committee is composed of faculty, staff, and students from across the school.
-This group works closely with the dean, department chairs, and with other members of the administration to articulate specific goals around equity, diversity, and inclusion and to help ensure accountability.
-The committee is also guided by the work of similar groups that exist within the departments and among the student body.
-Together, we hope to deepen a culture at Mason Gross that is inclusive and welcoming and that does not tolerate harassment or discrimination of any kind.
+Our EDI committee is made up of faculty, staff, and students from across the school.
+This group collaborates with the dean, department chairs, and other members of the administration to articulate specific goals around equity, diversity, and inclusion and to help ensure accountability.
+The committee is also guided by the work of similar groups within the school’s five departments and throughout the student body.
+Together, we hope to deepen an inclusive and welcoming culture at Mason Gross, one that refuses to tolerate harassment or discrimination of any kind.

 University Centers and Initiatives

 Individuals are encouraged to report bias acts so that the University can provide support, remedy, or resolution.
 Reporting and documenting bias acts also help the University to better understand the reality of the campus climate related to discrimination.

 Learn how reports are handled at Rutgers.
 To make a suggestion or to report an issue directly to the Mason Gross administration, use the form below, which provides the option of remaining anonymous.